couchbase-examples/couchbase-google-mcp-toolbox-demo/README.md

 ## 🙏 Acknowledgments

-- **Google GenAI Toolbox Team**: For the powerful database integration framework
+- **Google MCP Toolbox for Databases Team**: For the powerful database integration framework
 - **Couchbase**: For the scalable NoSQL database platform with vector search
 - **LangChain/LangGraph**: For the AI agent orchestration framework
 - **Google AI**: For the Gemini language model and embedding capabilities